zzonyo/trust-docs-test/source/index.html.md

 | \</data\>            |      |         |                    |     |
 | ts                     | true | long    | timestamp                |    |

+#### Note:
+ - The real_profit is calculated with the average price in open position and the transaction average price in close position (the real profit is the sum of each profit of order matched).
+ - The real profit (real_profit) parameter that orders created after December 10, 2020 has a value.
+And before that time it is 0.

 # Swap Strategy Order Interface